Prince Rashid bin Hassan

 Prince Rashid bin El Hassan (born 20 May 1979) is a member of the Jordanian royal family.
-He is the only son of Prince Hassan bin Talal and Princess Sarvath al-Hassan and is a first cousin of King Abdullah II.
+He is the only son of Prince Hassan bin Talal and Princess Sarvath El Hassan and is a first cousin of King Abdullah II.

 Education

 After completing his primary education in Jordan, he pursued his secondary schooling in the United Kingdom.
 Prince Rashid obtained an M.A.
 (Hons.) degree in Oriental Studies from Cambridge University.